altvod/notion-oauth-handler/README.md

 ### Configuration file

-Now you need to tell `notion-auth-handler`, which of the possibly many implementation entrypoints to call, which url paths to use in the server, how to connect to your Notion integration, etc.
+Now you need to tell `notion-oauth-handler`, which of the possibly many implementation entrypoints to call, which url paths to use in the server, how to connect to your Notion integration, etc.
 This is done via a configuration file.